REAL ESTATE BRANDS

 • Inspiration (culture, design, energy, experience)

 Brand makes that promise clear so people can self-select.
-The right people, the right brands and tenants want to be here.
+Brand attracts the right investors, people, brands and tenants.

 Good places don’t chase tenants.
 They attract them.